 • Details of the incorrect entries and the amendments

-Is my MNE Group still required to be registered under the MMT Act?
+Is my MNE group still required to be registered under the MMT Act?

-The MNE Group is not required to be registered under the MMT Act if all its entities located in Singapore are EEs.
-However, if the MNE Group elects not to treat any of the EEs as an EE in the GIR, the EE will be treated as a CE of the MNE Group and will fall within the scope of MTT and DTT.
-Under this scenario, the MNE Group is required to be registered under the MMT Act.
+The MNE group is not required to be registered under the MMT Act if all its entities located in Singapore are EEs.
+However, if the MNE group elects not to treat any of the EEs as an EE in the GIR, the EE will be treated as a CE of the MNE group and will fall within the scope of MTT and DTT.
+Under this scenario, the MNE group is required to be registered under the MMT Act.